-- The Committee of Financial Restructuring that will oversee the restructuring cases.
+- Financial Restructuring comittee to oversee the restructuring cases.

-- Allowing companies to receive new loans under terms set by the law.
+- Allowing companies to receive get new loans according to the new law terms.

 - Not applicable if companies deliberately delay payments and file for bankruptcy.

-- Will not be levied on firms established in special free zones, such mentioned above.
+- Will not be levied on firms established in special free trade zones, such mentioned above.